 Comprehensive care patients, once assigned to a student provider, remain active in a student's family of patients until the student graduates or the patient is approved for transfer to another student (see below).
-The student is responsible for ensuring that all appropriate periodontal, preventive, or other recalls (i.e., endodontic, removable) are performed in a regular and timely fashion.
+The student is responsible for ensuring that all appropriate periodontal, preventive, or other recare appointments are performed in a regular and timely fashion.
 Comprehensive care is monitored by the Clinic Mentor to ensure continuity and timeliness of care and accuracy in patient status.
 Assignments and changes in assignments require authorization by the Clinic Mentor.
 All initial assignment and/or changes must also be electronically made in the EHR.
-For any and all changes in assignment, the Clinic Mentor must document the reason for the change in the progress notes of the EHR.
-Reassignment or Transfer of Active Patients (See also Reassignment of a Patient)
+For all changes in assignment, the Clinic Mentor must document the reason for the change in the progress notes of the EHR.
+Reassignment or transfer of active patients must also be approved and documented.
+(See also Reassignment of a Patient)

-- 1. From one dental student to another: This type of transfer may be done only in exceptional cases and only at the discretion of the Clinic Mentor. - 2.
-Referral from the dental student to dentists in the community: This type of transfer may be initiated by any faculty member in consultation with the Clinic Mentor.
+- 1. From one dental student or vertical office to another: This type of transfer may be done only in exceptional cases and only at the discretion of the Clinic Mentor. - Referral from the dental student to dentists in the community: This type of transfer may be initiated by any faculty member in consultation with the Clinic Mentor.
 The reasons for reassignment may include: - a.
 The treatment of a particular patient is no longer within the scope of the dental student's ability as a result of certain acquired medical and/or physical problems. - b.
 Certain specific procedures are too difficult for the predoctoral dental student to perform.
-The student will be responsible for resuming the care of the patient once the referral care is completed. - 3.
-Reassignment or referral to a dentist in the community must be made by the Clinic Mentor and immediately recorded in the patient record.

-4. From a graduating dental student: Clinic Mentor will transfer patients of graduating dental students respectively to a returning student prior to the beginning of the summer clinic session.
+The student will be responsible for resuming the care of the patient once the referral care is completed. - Reassignment or referral to a dentist in the community must be made by the Clinic Mentor and immediately recorded in the patient record. - 4.
+From a graduating dental student: Clinic Mentor will transfer patients of graduating dental students respectively to a returning student prior to the beginning of the subsequent semester of clinic.
 The transfer process will be completed by the Clinic Mentor.
-Transfers must immediately be recorded in the EHR to ensure that responsibility for a patient rests with the appropriate student and timeliness of care continues.
+Transfers must immediately be recorded in the EHR to ensure that responsibility for patient care rests with the appropriate student vertical office and timeliness of care continues.
 Prior to the transfer, the graduating student must personally introduce the patient to the new student.